NFTfi-Genesis/nftfi.js/README.md

 <a name="Erc721+setApprovalForAll"></a>

 #### `erc721.setApprovalForAll(options)` ⇒ <code>boolean</code>
-Sets or unsets the approval of a given NFTfi contract.
+Sets the approval of a given NFTfi contract.
 The NFTfi contract is allowed to transfer all tokens of the sender on their behalf.

 **Kind**: instance method of [<code>Erc721</code>](#Erc721)